oasis-tcs/dps/Contributions/InformationModel/README.md

 technologies and formats.

-This DPS information model is written using the [JADN](https://docs.oasis-open.org/openc2/jadn/v2.0/jadn-v2.0.html) schema language developed by the OASIS [OpenC2](https://groups.oasis-open.org/communities/tc-community-home2?CommunityKey=a34c9baf-48b2-44c5-a567-018dc7d32296) TC.
+This DPS information model is written using the [JADN](https://docs.oasis-open.org/openc2/jadn/v2.0/jadn-v2.0.html) IM language developed by the OASIS [OpenC2](https://groups.oasis-open.org/communities/tc-community-home2?CommunityKey=a34c9baf-48b2-44c5-a567-018dc7d32296) TC.

 ## License